Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices

+\end{enumerate} \end{definition} A trusted measurement device is one whose measurements perfectly anti-commute.
 A protocol for trusted measurement devices is given in Figure~\ref{protafig}.
 Essentially this protocol is the same as Protocol R, except that we have skipped the process of generating random inputs for the game rounds, and have instead simply used the biased coin flip $g$ itself as input to the device.